baweaver/generator-angm/README.md

 yo angm:angm-module
 ```

-After that, you must entry the module name and choose what files you want to include.
+After that, you must enter the module name and choose what files you want to include.

 The subgenerator will produce the following directory structure: